 Students who are just beginning their study of Latin should take LAT 1 in either Fall or Winter, followed by LAT 2 and LAT 3.
-Successful completion of Latin 3 prepares the student for LAT 10.
-Those who enter Dartmouth with some prior study of Latin will be automatically placed into Latin 2, 3, 10, or 15, according to their scores on the Advanced Placement Test or SAT II Subject Test.
-Placement is also available through the department's online test, which can be accessed during August and the first week of September at https://canvas.dartmouth.edu.
-If you do not see the link, you may request access through Professor Lynn (jenny.lynn@dartmouth.edu).
-Those who do especially well on the online test will be given an initial placement into Latin 3 and invited to take an on-campus written test, which will determine placements into Latin 10 or 15.
+Successful completion of Latin 3 prepares students for Latin 10.
+Those who enter Dartmouth with some prior study of Latin will be placed into Latin 1, 2, 3, or 10.
+Students who have submitted a score a 5 on the Advanced Placement Test will automatically be placed into Latin 10.
+Other students with prior Latin study should take the department's online placement test on Dartmouth's Canvas site (https://canvas.dartmouth.edu).
+The test will be available on Canvas, along with other departments' placement tests, during August and the first week of September.
+If you have questions about placement, please email Professor Lynn at jenny.lynn@dartmouth.edu).